Chris Edwards (Canadian football)

-Christopher Edwards (born December 23, 1992) is a professional Canadian football defensive back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Christopher Edwards (born December 23, 1992) is an American former professional football defensive back who played in the Canadian Football League (CFL).

 College career

 Edwards first played college football for the Grand Rapids Raiders in 2011 where the team finished with an 11–0 record.
 After Grand Rapids cancelled their football program, he transferred to Butte College in 2012 where the team finished 12–0.
 He then transferred again to play for the Idaho Vandals where he completed his junior and senior years in 2014 and 2015, respectively.

 Professional career

 Oakland Raiders

-After going undrafted in the 2016 NFL Draft, Edwards signed with the Oakland Raiders on May 16, 2016.
+After going undrafted in the 2016 NFL draft, Edwards signed with the Oakland Raiders on May 16, 2016.
 However, he was released at the end of training camp on August 29, 2016.

 Edmonton Eskimos

 After sitting out the 2016 season, Edwards signed with the Edmonton Eskimos on January 30, 2017.
 He made his regular season debut on June 24, 2021 against the BC Lions.
 He played in 17 games where he had 14 defensive tackles, four special teams tackles, and one interception.
 He returned his lone interception for a 73-yard touchdown after picking off the Montreal Alouettes' Drew Willy on October 9, 2017 in the Thanksgiving Day Classic.

 In his second season with the Eskimos, Edwards played in all 18 regular season games where he had 46 defensive tackles, four special teams tackles, two interceptions, and two forced fumbles.
 He became a free agent on February 12, 2019.